Invoking the Extension API

 Entering Debug Mode

-Then use the shortcut F12 to open the developer tools and switch to the console to output debugging information.
+Then press F12 three times in quick succession to open the developer tools.
+Switch to the Console tab to output debugging information.

 TIP

-If you are using a client, you can use the shortcut F12 to open the developer tools and enter it inside the console:
+If you are using the desktop client, you can press F12 three times in quick succession to open the developer tools, then enter the following in the console:

 Debugging with Standalone Scripting